War widens to include Iranian-backed militias as Israeli and American planes pound Iran

 “The protection of civilians and health care must be absolute,” Hanan Balkhy, regional dietitian at WHO wrote on social media.
 “All parties must … ensure medical facilities remain protected.”

-Rising reported from Bangkok and Magdy from Cairo.
+Lidman reported from Tel Aviv, Israel, and Magdy from Cairo.
 Associated Press writers Bassem Mroue and Sally Abou AlJoud in Beirut contributed to this report.